 Police reports and Restraining Orders - There is a serious penalty for filing a false police report, so it rarely happens.
 If there has been a police report made, we will take it very seriously.

 Confession - People sometimes publicly accept responsibility for violating someone’s limits or safeword.
 We do not encourage or discourage these types of public communications, although we understand they may help an individual make reparations.
 We are cautious of apologies laced with excuses or justifications.

 8. We will not suggest that everyone involved get together to discuss the incident.
 If the person reporting the incident would like mediation for a minor consent incident, we will only do so if the person who committed the act is eager to apologize and rectify the situation.

-9. We will provide someone (Manager on Duty or MOD) and two groups of people (the board of BoringJen, SherynB, Phantom, Clara and Benny, and the consent backup group of Aaron/Lo/PlaySmart) who are empowered to make an immediate decision, even though the ultimate decision will be made by the board at a later date.
+9. We will provide someone (Manager on Duty or MOD) and two groups of people the board, and the consent backup group who are empowered to make an immediate decision, even though the ultimate decision will be made by the board at a later date.
 We are committed to taking into account what the person reporting the consent incident would like to have happen.

 Immediate actions may be contacting emergency services if needed, and/or providing a place out of public view for the involved parties if they want privacy, and/or gathering resources to begin an inquiry immediately if the reporter is ready to tell their side.